 7. Termination or Removal.
-Any Director may be removed for just cause, including excess unexcused absences, by an affirmative vote of at least 51% of the remaining Directors.
+Any Director may be removed for just cause, including excess unexcused absences, by an affirmative vote of a majority of the remaining Directors.
 The matter of removal may be acted upon at any meeting of the Board of Directors.
 A successive interim Director may then be elected to fill the vacancy created until the next annual election.

 8. Board Vacancies.
 Vacancies in the Board of Directors mid-term will be filled with an interim Director by a vote of the majority of the remaining Directors.
-The interim Director will serve the remainder of the term that is being filled
+The interim Director will serve until the next annual election.

 9. Compensation.
 No compensation will be paid to Directors of Corporation for their services, time, and efforts as Directors.
 Directors, however, may be reimbursed for necessary and reasonable actual (documented) expenses incurred in the performance of their duties.

 10. Regular Board Meetings.
 The board will meet at least quarterly, at an agreed upon time and place.
 An official board meeting requires that each board member have written notice at least two weeks in advance.
-Regular meetings may occur through remote communication pursuant to Section 317A.231 of the Minnesota Statutes, if desired.
-Board members may appear by phone, virtually, or inperson.
+Regular meetings may occur through remote communication pursuant to Minn.
+Stat. § 317A.231, if desired.
+Board members may appear by phone, virtually, or in person.